 Visit the Medina

 The medinas (the old cities) in each of the bigger Moroccan cities are interesting places to visit.
-But the medina of Marrakesh is something special.
+But the medina in the Imperial City of Morocco (in addition to other astonishing places to visit in Marrakesh) is something special.
 First and foremost, beware that its streets are a maze – you can’t find your way alone!
 At least you can’t find it the first time.
 After someone local shows you the way, you will be fine.
 Before that, you may need to pay a small amount to a local to bring you directly to your guest house.

 Visiting the medina as a woman raise some concerns.
 I don’t say it is dangerous to visit it alone, but you should be alert.